ZHJEE/OpenTAP/doc/Developer Guide/Test Step/Readme.md

 The time duration tags make it possible to do more advanced post timing analysis.
 The Timing Analyzer tool visualizes the timing of all log messages with time stamps.

 ### Exception Logging
 Errors are generally expressed as exceptions.
-Exceptions thrown during test step execution prevents the step from finishing.
+Exceptions thrown during test step execution prevent the step from finishing.
 If an exception is thrown in a test step run method, it will abort the execution of the test step.
 The exception will be caught by the TestPlan and it will gracefully stop the plan, unless configured to continue in the Engine Settings.

 A step can abort the test plan run by calling the `PlanRun.MainThread.Abort()` method.
 If you have multiple steps in a plan, the engine will check if abort is requested between the `Run()` methods of successive steps.
 If you have a step which takes a long time to execute, you can call the `OpenTap.TapThread.ThrowIfAborted()` method to check if abort is requested during the execution of the step.